-Research Master in Business Data Science
+Business Data Science (BDS)

-The program is multidisciplinary and course instruction is provided by top scholars from the three participating Schools with a central focus on the performance of academic research within business disciplines, such as entrepreneurship and innovation, finance, human resources and organization, marketing, and logistics and supply chains.
+The specialization is multidisciplinary and course instruction is provided by top scholars from the three participating Schools with a central focus on the performance of academic research within business disciplines, such as entrepreneurship and innovation, finance, human resources and organization, marketing, and logistics and supply chains.

 Challenging new research opportunities